My Story

 Through the first decade I produced an exhibition every two years or so – in cafes, theatre lobbies, libraries and any venue I could think of.
 Each one had live music and a talk, each one resulted in sales but of course not enough to bring my income anywhere near the poverty line.
 I worked in cafes, as a graphic designer, wrote magazine articles, played classical music for weddings and events, taught cello and art and took on contract work for City Hall, as Cultural Capital Co-ordinator, and Festival of Northern Lights Co-ordinator.

 Exhausted by going it alone and yearning for secure and steady, I threw up my hands and got married in 2005.
-Not a good reason to marry, but marriage of any kind is lived experience and I have no regrets.
-Oftentimes getting lost is a good way to get found.
-We built a beautiful cordwood house together, but I stopped making art as the softness between my partner and I dissolved into trauma.
-By the sixth year there was no joy left in me, and by 2013 I’d moved out and into my factory studio, where paintings began to pop out of me like seeds that had been stuck in a straw.
+Not a good reason to marry, but often getting lost is a good way to find out what matters.
+We built a beautiful cordwood house together, but I stopped making art as the softness between my partner and I hardened and distorted us.
+By the sixth year there was no joy left in me, and by 2013 I’d moved out and into my studio, where paintings began to pop out of me like seeds that had been stuck in a straw.

-A Master of Arts in Community Music (2019) expands my understanding and love for interactive community arts work.
+A Master of Arts in Community Music (2019) expanded and amplified my love for interactive community arts work.
 Could it be this desire for interaction and connection flows naturally from the long and largely unremarked practice of women painters who were not, after all, working for public recognition and glory, but for something more inter-relational?
 Just a theory.
 Interesting to see if it holds as I make my way through The Story of Art Without Men (Katy Hessel, 2022).
+[Theory holds]

-I live and work in Hamilton now, where I was born, and also at an off-grid cabin at the shores of Georgian Bay – another little place that sings like a poem.
+In 2018 I applied for and was offered an artist residency at The Cotton Factory in Hamilton by the Hamilton Arts Council.
+I was born here, and it was here I visited my beloved grandmother as a child.
+I live and work in Hamilton now, and also at an off-grid cabin at the shores of Georgian Bay – another little place that sings like a poem.

 keira@keiramcarthur.ca; @KeiraMcArthur; keiramcarthur.ca; insta: Keira Mcarthur